Serenade of the Seas in Alaska

 Hubbard Glacier is the largest tidewater glacier in North America; it’s over 400 feet tall and 6 miles wide, and it’s rapidly advancing at around 80 feet per year.
 Its enormous size makes the glacier a highlight on any Alaska cruise itinerary.

 Visiting Hubbard Glacier is a half-day experience.
-Ships first sail into Yakutat Bay and continue to Disenchantment Bay en route to the glacier.
+Cruise ships first sail into Yakutat Bay and then continue to Disenchantment Bay en route to the glacier.

 Hubbard Glacier is located further north than the other glaciers on this list.
 Due to its more remote location, you’ll usually only find Hubbard Glacier itineraries on one-way sailings to or from Alaska.